Stat534/HW3/README.md

 #### b.
 (15 points)

 Follow the EDA steps outlined in class.
-You include commentary for each of the 5 parts, including the regression diagnostics.
+Include commentary for each of the 5 parts, including the regression diagnostics.